 If you are either a native-born or a naturalized U.S. citizen, and you have relatives who were born in another country, you may, in certain cases, be able to help them obtain U.S. lawful permanent residence (a green card).

 If you started out with a green card and then became a naturalized U.S. citizen, you probably noticed that your rights to help family members immigrate were then quite limited.
-A green card holder can sponsor (file a visa petition for) only his or her spouse and unmarried children – but no one else.
-In fact, you may have filed visa petitions for these family members and still be waiting for them to immigrate.
+A green card holder can sponsor (file an I-130 petition for) only his or her spouse and unmarried children; but no one else.
+In fact, you may have filed petitions for these family members long ago, and still be waiting for them to immigrate.

 But now that you’re a citizen, the situation improves for:

-Also note that, as of 2013 (when the Supreme Court issued a decision striking down the federal Defense of Marriage Act), same-sex marriages count for immigration law purposes, so long as they are recognized by the government of the state or country where they took place.
+Also note that same-sex marriages currently count for immigration law purposes, so long as they are recognized by the government of the state or country where they took place.

 Unfortunately, even immediate relatives must go through a lot of application paperwork before they can get their green cards.
 The process often takes a year or more to complete.
 You can’t avoid the paperwork.
 But at least you’ll know that their cases are progressing as fast as possible.

-If you have unmarried children who are already older than 21 (in visa preference category “2B”), your U.S. citizenship turns them into what are called “first preference relatives.”
+If you have unmarried children who are already older than 21 (in visa preference category “2B”), and you've filed a petition for them, your U.S. citizenship turns them into what are called “first preference relatives.”
 This is not as beneficial as being an immediate relative.
-It means that they are subject to annual limits on the number of visas and will have to wait for an available visa before they can continue with their immigration process.
+It means that they are subject to annual limits on the number of visas and will have to wait for an available one before they can continue with their immigration process.
 However, they are fairly high on the priority list, and so will likely wait less time than people in other preference categories.

-If your children are older than 21, they can go from the 2B waiting list to the first preference waiting list with full credit for the years they have already waited.
+If your children are older than 21, and you filed a petition for them already, they can go from the 2B waiting list to the first preference waiting list, with full credit for the years they have already waited.
 (In technical terms, they can use the same “priority date” as they had before.)
 In either case, the usual procedure is to send a copy of your citizenship certificate and a letter explaining the situation to whichever office is currently handling your family members’ applications.

-Not all of your eligible family members will become immediate relatives, however; some of them will be preference relatives, and therefore have to wait many years before having the opportunity to immigrate through you.
+Not all of your eligible family members will become immediate relatives, however.
+Some of them will become preference relatives, and therefore have to wait many years before having the opportunity to immigrate through you.

 Your parents benefit the most from your U.S. citizenship.
 They are considered your immediate relatives and can apply to immigrate to the United States right away, or as soon as you become age 21 or older.
 (As described earlier, however, even immediate relatives must get through the paperwork of immigrating, which tends to take around a year to complete.)

-Your married children will fall into the third preference category, your brothers and sisters into the fourth preference category.
-Both are fairly low on the priority list and are likely to wait many years before becoming eligible to immigrate to the United States.
+Your married children will fall into the third preference category; your brothers and sisters into the fourth preference category.
+Both are fairly low on the priority list and are likely to wait many years (or even decades, in the case of siblings) before becoming eligible to immigrate to the United States.

-To learn more about the process, talk to a local immigration attorney and check out our article on How to Get a Foreign Family Member Into the U.S.
+To learn more about the process, talk to a local immigration attorney and check out How to Get a Foreign Family Member Into the U.S.